Special effects of Terminator 2: Judgment Day: T-800 damage prosthetics

 Leading to the second stage, when the T-800 is shot in the face by the SWAT team assaulting Cyberdyne, Winston's crew built a life-size puppet of Schwarzenegger's upper torso that would be combined with live-action footage.
 Thirty squib charges were applied to the side of its face to depict gunfire.
 Its facial features were radio-controlled.
 To simulate a realistic walk, the puppet was fitted with a flexible steel spine built by Brock Winkless.
-The puppet was mounted on a walking rig inspired by Jim Henson's puppeteering technique, which was worn over the operator's shoulders to that its walking movements would transfer to the puppet.
+The puppet was mounted on a walking rig inspired by Jim Henson's puppeteering technique, which was worn over the operator's shoulders so that its walking movements would transfer to the puppet.
 The harness was built from a Steadicam 3a vest with added aluminum mounting points on the lower back and stomach.
 An aluminum boom arm was fitted to the vest pointed straight out and resting on a swivel wheel on which the puppet sat.
 In between the puppet and the boom arm was a bobbing device that made it rise and lower.
 Shane Mahan wore the rig and controlled the arm motion with two rods attached at the elbows.
 Three additional operators used cable controls to manage other articulations including the hips and shoulders.
-Studied Schwarzenegger's walk to better replicate it.
+Schwarzenegger's walk was studied to better replicate it.

 When the T-800's metal arm becomes trapped in a steel mill gear, the arm was built deliberately fragile and attached to a wire that pulled it into the gear.
 Mahan built a more fragile version held together with aluminum tape for the following scene in which the T-800 snaps the arm to free itself.
-Schwarzenegger has fitted with a severed robotic arm for scenes afterward which had to be slightly puppeteered with a thin wire from above by Mahan because the T-800 would still be able to move it regardless of the damage.
+For subsequent scenes, Schwarzenegger was fitted with a severed robotic arm which had to be slightly puppeteered via a thin wire from above by Mahan because the T-800 would still be able to move it regardless of the damage.
 When the T-1000 seemingly kills the T-800 by spearing it through its torso, the camera angle concealed the steel rod going through another puppet.
 It featured radio-controlled legs to make it appear to be crawling, while the arms were controlled with rods.
 The head contained 19 servo motors to power the different facial articulations.

 T-800 death

 The T-800's death in the molten vat of steel was intended to feature a practical fire element but a suitable solution could not be found.
 Instead, Fantasy II produced about six layers of fire elements that could be composited into the scene optically.
-They filmed this using one of the Winston crew's full-size T-800 puppets and matched its movements to the live-action footage of Schwarzenegger being lowered into the vat.
+This was filmed using one of the Winston crew's full-size T-800 puppets and matched its movements to the live-action footage of Schwarzenegger being lowered into the vat.
 The puppet was painted black and filmed with fire moving up it.